 Pre-employment testing

-Is a program applied consistently to either all applicants or applicants in positions defined as safety-sensitive aviation activity (SSAA).
+Is a program applied consistently to either all applicants or applicants in positions defined as safety sensitive aviation activity (SSAA).

 Post-accident (or unsafe-practice) testing

 Can reduce a company’s workers’ compensation expenses.
 Essentially, a company establishes a published policy that all employees involved in a workplace accident shall be tested for drugs-of abuse and alcohol.
 Oftentimes, if an employee is found to be under the influence, he or she will become ineligible for worker’s compensation and/or medical benefits.